dustinpfister/blog_posts/_posts/threejs-object3d-layers.md

 layout: post
 categories: three.js
 id: 882
-updated: 2022-04-20 06:52:07
+updated: 2022-12-03 09:01:42
-version: 1.21
+version: 1.22
 ---

-There are a number of ways to have control over visibility in [threejs](https://threejs.org/docs/index.html#manual/en/introduction/Creating-a-scene) such as with this [visible property of the obejct3d class](https://threejs.org/docs/#api/en/core/Object3D.visible) or just simple not adding an object to a scene object, or having more than one scene object, so forth and so on.
-This post however will be on making use of the [layers property of an object3d instance](https://threejs.org/docs/index.html#api/en/core/Object3D.layers) which contains an instance of the [Layers class](https://threejs.org/docs/index.html#api/en/core/Layers) that can be used as a way to go about setting objects to different layers.
+There are a number of ways to have control over visibility in [threejs](https://threejs.org/docs/index.html#manual/en/introduction/Creating-a-scene) such as with the [visible property of the obejct3d class](https://threejs.org/docs/#api/en/core/Object3D.visible), or making the material used with an object transparent and lowering the opacity.
+There is also just simply not adding an object to a scene object, or having an object added to the scene, and another that is not and swapping objects to and from them as children.

+There are a whole lot of tricks for changing the visibility of objects, however in this post I will be making use of the [layers property of an object3d instance](https://threejs.org/docs/index.html#api/en/core/Object3D.layers).
+This layers property contains an instance of the [Layers class](https://threejs.org/docs/index.html#api/en/core/Layers) that can be used as a way to go about setting objects to different layers.
 It is then possible to [set what layers a camera should draw](https://stackoverflow.com/questions/34099808/how-to-make-objects-visible-to-only-one-camera-in-a-three-js-scene) which is then a way to go about having control over the visibility of objects.

 Any object in threejs that is based on the [object3d class](/2018/04/23/threejs-object3d/) such as a [Mesh](/2018/05/04/threejs-mesh/), [Group](/2018/05/16/threejs-grouping-mesh-objects/), or [Camera](/2018/04/06/threejs-camera/) has a layers property that by default is set to just layer 0.
 When using the render function of a renderer such as the [web gl renderer](/2018/11/24/threejs-webglrenderer/) as [scene object](/2018/05/03/threejs-scene/) is passed as the first argument followed by a reference to a camera to use to render a view of the scene.
 When doing so the camera used will only render objects that are enabled for one or more of the layer index values enabled for the camera.
+So then it would make sense to work out at least a few examples of this object3d class feature to gain a sense as to why this would be useful when working on a threejs project.

 <!-- more -->

-## layers in threejs and what else you show know about first
+## Layers in threejs and what else you show know about first

 This is a post on the layers property of the object3d class that holds an instance of the Layers class in the javaScript library known as threejs.
 This is then a not so basic post on threejs and javaScript in general and I assume that you have at least some basic working knowledge when it comes to getting up and running with a threejs project.
 In any case in this section I will be going over a few things that you should be aware of before continuing to read the rest of this post.